Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 How Vets Diagnose Anemia

-Your vet may recommend several tests to determine the cause and severity:
+Your vet will run several tests to determine the cause and severity:

-- • CBC with blood smear: Confirm anemia and examine cell appearance
+- • CBC with reticulocyte count: Confirms anemia and determines if regenerative

 - • Tick-borne disease panel: Screen for infectious causes

-- • Coagulation studies: If bleeding disorder is suspected
+- • Coagulation tests: If bleeding disorder is suspected

 - • Imaging (X-rays/ultrasound): Look for internal bleeding or tumors